andjames/journocoders/README.md

 ## 🛠️ Ideas for Exploration

 - Use Python to parse GRIB2 weather files with `cfgrib` or `xarray`
-- Map GPS jamming activity geographically using `folium` or `plotly`
+- Map GPS jamming activity geographically (lots going on around the Baltic Sea).
+- Inspect soil moisture values in the Khumbu Region of Nepal during Everest Climbing season
+- Soil Moisture and the effectiveness of carbon capture/sequestration programs
+- Tariffs and cargo flight variations
 - Compare soil temperature and moisture across time for storytelling potential

 ---

 ## 🙌 Thanks for Stopping By

 We hope this sparks ideas for your own work with satellite data.
-Feel free to fork this repo, ask questions, or share feedback.
+Feel free to ask questions, or share feedback.

 Questions?
-Contact [@andjames](https://github.com/andjames) or reply to the event thread.
+Contact [@andjames](https://github.com/andjames) or reach out via [andrew.james@spire.com](mailto:andrew.james@spire.com).